KorichiAyoub/KorichiAyoub/README.md

 - 👋 Hi, I’m @KorichiAyoub
 - 👀 I’m interested in Articial Intelligence
-- 🌱 I’m currently learning NLP
+- 🌱 I’m currently working on NLP
 - 💞️ I’m looking to collaborate on any project concerning AI applications
 - 📫 How to reach me: https://www.linkedin.com/in/ayoub-korichi-6b146a260/
 - 😄 Pronouns: He/Him